The Learning Disability Community Service would like to provide you with the most up to date information we have on the Covid-19 vaccine:

 - Intensive Support Team ( Accessible information leaflet - Intensive Support Team )

 - Psychiatry (provided by Hertfordshire Partnership NHS Foundation Trust)

 Where we are

 There are five Community Learning Disabilities Teams which cover Norfolk.
 We also see people at home, day services, in clinics, at GP surgeries and other settings as appropriate.

-Referral for health support can be made via this referral form: NCH&C CLDT Referral Form.
+Referral for health support can be made via the NCH&C CLDT Referral Form.

 Self-referral for a Care Act Social Care Assessment is via Norfolk County Council 24-hour customer services (Social Care Centre of Expertise SCCE): 0344 800 8020